Stratifications of real vector spaces from constructible sheaves with conical microsupport: Resolutions of constructible sheaves

 \begin{remark} Theorem~\ref{t:res} assumes compact support to get finite instead of locally finite subdivisions.
 The application in Section~\ref{s:strat} to constructible sheaves without any assumption of compact support yields a locally finite subdivision by reducing to the case of compact support. \end{remark}

-\begin{remark} The final sentence of Theorem~\ref{t:res} is true with ``polyhedral'' and ``PL'' all replaced by ``semialgebraic'', with the same proof, as long as the definitions of these semialgebraic concepts in the constructible sheaf setting are made appropriately.
+\begin{remark} The final sentences of Theorems~\ref{t:res} and~\ref{t:res'} are true with ``polyhedral'' and ``PL'' all replaced by ``semialgebraic'', with the same proofs, as long as the definitions of these semialgebraic concepts in the constructible sheaf setting are made appropriately.
 The semialgebraic constructible sheaf versions are not treated here because they are not relevant to the conjectures proved in Section~\ref{s:strat}. \end{remark}